rehierl/abstract-properties/16-x-tree-encodings/16-4-enc-trace-ends/1-0-an-overview.md

 decode | N.A.   | O(N)   | -      | O(N)   | -
 ```

-Note that neither an encoding nor a decoding algorithm can be provided for
+Note that neither an encoding nor a decoding algorithm can be provided for the
-the level-order tree traversal.
-That is because the trace of a node is in
+level-order tree traversal.
+That is because the trace of a node is in general
-general no substring to the level-order trace of a tree, which is in conflict
+no substring to the level-order trace of a tree.
-with the stream-based perspective on pairs of offset-length values.

-TODO - Note that the algorithms in this chapter need to be verified, which
+TODO - Note that the algorithms in this chapter need to be verified, which is
-is especially true for the decoding algorithms.
-At this point they seem as
+especially true for the decoding algorithms.
+At this point they seem as if they
-if they could do what they are intended to do.
+could do what they are intended to do.